tbs89/typer-zendesk-cli/README.md

 <br>

 ## Acknowledgements
 <p>I would also like to extend a heartfelt thank you to <a href="https://github.com/tiangolo" target="_blank">Sebastián Ramírez</a>, the creator of Typer, for developing such a cool tool.
-Your work has not only made building CLI applications more accessible but also significantly enhanced the productivity and capabilities of developers around the world.
 Thank you for your contribution to the open-source community!</p>